nrfconnect/sdk-nrf/doc/nrf/libraries/others/app_event_manager_profiler_tracer.rst

    :depth: 2

 The Application Event Manager profiler tracer is a library that enables profiling Application Event Manager events.
-It serves as a linking layer between :ref:`app_evt_mgr` and the :ref:`profiler` and allows to profile Application Event Manager event submissions and processings as the Profiler events.
+It serves as a linking layer between :ref:`app_event_manager` and the :ref:`profiler` and allows to profile Application Event Manager event submissions and processings as the Profiler events.
 The Profiler allows you to observe the propagation of an profiler event in the system, view the data connected with the event, or create statistics.

 The events managed by the Application Event Manager are structured data types that are defined by the application and can contain additional data.
 The Application Event Manager profiler tracer registers :c:struct:`profiler_info` as trace_data of event types.
 The tracer uses this additional information to track the usage of events within the application.

-See the :ref:`app_evt_mgr_profiling_tracer_sample` sample for an example of how to use the library with the :ref:`profiler`.
+See the :ref:`app_event_manager_profiling_tracer_sample` sample for an example of how to use the library with the :ref:`profiler`.

-.. _app_evt_mgr_profiler_tracer_config:
+.. _app_event_manager_profiler_tracer_config:

 Configuration
 *************